What Makes a Jacket Waterproof?

-Traditional waterproof garments like a poncho or an old style raincoat are typically made of vinyl or PVC do not allow moisture to escape.
+Traditional waterproof garments like a poncho or an old style raincoat are typically made of vinyl or PVC that don't breathe; in other words, do not allow moisture to escape through the pores.
 This simply doesn’t work for outerwear meant to be used for physical activity where you generate body heat, even in cold climates.
-Therefore a proper outerwear garment needs to be waterproof and breathable.
-Without breathability you will feel wet because your sweat can’t escape.
+Therefore, a proper outerwear garment needs to be waterproof and breathable.
+Without breathability, you will feel wet because your sweat and other moisture can’t escape.

 What is Durable Water Repellent (DWR)?

 DWR is a very thin coating applied to the outer surface of a fabric that makes exterior water bead off.
 This allows the micropores of the waterproof membrane to remain open, which allows sweat to evaporate off of your skin and vapor to escape through the fabric, rendering it breathable and keeping you warm and dry.

 The combination of DWR and the fabric/membrane create a waterproof/breathable jacket.

 The most important thing you need to know about any type of DWR is that wears off over time.